OneDrive/onedrive-api-docs/docs/rest-api/api/mailfolder_post_childfolders.md

 }
 ```

-##### Response
+#### Response
-Here is an example of the response.
-Note: The response object shown here may be truncated for brevity.
-All of the properties will be returned from an actual call.
+The following is an example of the response.
+>**Note:** The response object shown here might be shortened for readability.
+All the properties will be returned from an actual call.
 <!-- {
   "blockType": "response",
   "truncated": true,